quicwg/base-drafts/draft-ietf-quic-recovery.md

 peer's max_ack_delay are therefore considered effectively part of path delay and incorporated into the smoothed_rtt estimate.

-The first ACK frame in the Handshake and ApplicationData packet number spaces can be greatly delayed due to a lack of decryption keys at the time they're received.
-For these two ACK frames, the max_ack_delay MAY be ignored if the sender chooses.
-If the delayed ACK frame is the first RTT sample, ignoring max_ack_delay has no impact.
+ACK frames in the Handshake and ApplicationData packet number spaces are delayed when the receiver lacks the decryption keys to process them immediately and instead sends an ACK frame after the keys become available.
+For ACK frames which only acknowledge packets sent prior to the receiver having the decryption keys, the max_ack_delay MAY be ignored.
+Note that if the delayed ACK frame is the first RTT sample, ignoring max_ack_delay has no impact.

+The server can receive 1-RTT packets containing ACK frames before the decryption keys are available.
+If the packet is buffered and later processed, the server MAY reduce the measured RTT by the amount of time the packet was buffered.

 When adjusting an RTT sample using peer-reported acknowledgement delays, an
 endpoint: